- Employee Management

 - Has evidence of unfair dismissal/the dismissal process was carried out incorrectly

-Aside from taking into consideration your employee's individual needs, having an employment lawyer look over your employee contracts is a critical step.
+Aside from taking into consideration your employee's individual needs, having an employment lawyer look over your employee contracts for legal advice is a critical step.

 As an employer, you have a legal obligation under PILON tax rules.